Columbia Generating Station: History

 Columbia was built by the former Washington Public Power Supply System, known since 1998 as Energy Northwest.
 Its construction permit was issued in March 1973, and construction began in late 1975 on the Hanford Site.
 Because of cost overruns and construction delays, the plant did not begin commercial operation until December 1984.
 Of the five commercial reactors originally planned by the Bonneville Power Administration and the Supply System in Washington, Columbia was the only one completed.
 The nuclear power plant was also known as Hanford Two, with Hanford One being the 800 MWe power generating plant connected to the N-Reactor (decommissioned in 1987), a dual purpose reactor operated by the Atomic Energy Commission: producing plutonium for the nuclear weapons stockpile, as well as generating electricity for the grid.

 When the Supply System changed its name to Energy Northwest, the plant's name went from WNP-2 (Washington Public Power Supply System Nuclear Project number 2) to Columbia Generating Station.
 In 2000, then-Executive Board Chairman Rudi Bertschi said the plant's former name referred "to an earlier era when the Washington Public Power Supply System was building five nuclear power plants.
 Those days are long gone," said Bertschi.
 "Our plant has made the transition, as has Energy Northwest, from being a marginal producer to being a key cog in the region's energy machine."

 Extensive maintenance was completed during the planned refueling outage starting in early April 2011, including the replacement of the original condenser.
 At the time, the refueling outage marked the end of a record-setting 486 days of continuous operations.
 The outage was planned for 80 days finishing in July; however, work was not completed until that September.
 The total cost of repairs and refueling was $170 million.
 Replacing the condenser allowed for better plant efficiency thus producing more electricity in the future, helping offset the cost of the project.

 Columbia's original NRC license to operate was scheduled to expire in December 2023.
 In January 2010, Energy Northwest filed an application with the Nuclear Regulatory Commission for a 20-year license renewal – through 2043.
 In May 2012, the NRC approved the 20-year license renewal.

 In 2012, Energy Northwest entered into agreements with the Tennessee Valley Authority, the U.S. Enrichment Corporation (Centrus Energy) and the Department of Energy to turn depleted uranium (also called uranium tails) into low-cost enriched uranium product for further future processing into nuclear fuel.
 Buying under market value at a set price to obtain a nine-year fuel supply, the transaction is estimated to bring between $171 and $275 million in savings to the region through 2028.

+Energy Northwest announced in January 2024 that they plan to expand the station with 12 small modular reactors (SMRs).